ropensci/targets/README.md

 ## What about `drake`?

 The [`drake`](https://github.com/ropensci/drake) package is an older and more established R-focused pipeline toolkit.
-It is has become a key piece of the R ecosystem, and development will continue.
+It has become a key piece of the R ecosystem, and development will continue.
 However, nearly four years of community feedback have exposed major user-side limitations regarding data management, collaboration, and parallel efficiency.
 Unfortunately, these limitations are permanent.
 Solutions in [`drake`](https://github.com/ropensci/drake) itself would make the package incompatible with existing projects that use it, and the internal architecture is too copious, elaborate, and mature for such